nicky-nym/nicky-nym.github.io/index.md

 ## <a name="precident"></a>(3) People are rapidly building new cities

 More than **120 new cities** are currently being built in 40 nations around the world.[^growth]

+Examples:
+  * Nkwashi, in Zambia, being built by Thebe Investment Management, is expected to house up to 100,000 people.[^mason]
+  * Tatu City, in Kenya, being built by Rendeavour, is planned for 150,000 residents.[^mason]
+  * Forest City, in Malaysia (700,000 residents)
+  * Enyimba Economic City, in Nigeria (1.5 million residents)

 11,000 new buildings are built every day &mdash; **4 million new buildings a year** [^metabuild]